RainbowRobotics/cobot_docs/manual/programming_guide/teaching_icons_and_desc.md

 ![missing](/manual/en/programming_guide/icons/48.png)

 Touch sensing is intended to utilize welding applications.
 Detects the movement of the base material and reflects the direction of movement of the base material and is used for welding.<br>
-A detailed description of this feature is provided in a separate manual.

 ![missing](/manual/en/programming_guide/4.teaching_icons_detail/172.png)